manuzhang/blog/en/2022/2022-03-15-regression-limit-bucket-spark311.md

 title: Regression in taking LIMIT rows from a bucket table in Spark 3.1.1
 ---

 It's been almost three years since my [last post on Spark Python UDF](https://manuzhang.github.io/posts/2019-04-18-spark-python-udf/index.html) and I've dug deeper and learned more about Spark.
 I've also kept a practice of writing down how I approached to issues at work.
 However, I usually find they are either too specific to our own environment or have been well documented or I was occupied with some reading.
-Eventually, there can be no more "execuse" and here we go again!
+Eventually, there can be no more "excuse" and here we go again!

 ### Regression